fs-c/votsec/SETUP.md

 Any MongoDB (version 4.0 preferred) instance will do, but the following will outline the creation of a free MongoDB Atlas instance.

 Create a free MongoDB Atlas account [here](https://www.mongodb.com/download-center/cloud), and follow the instructions to create a cluster.
-The free tier will only allows you to customise the region and name of your to-be cluster, both of which are up to you.
+The free tier will only allow you to customise the region and name of your to-be cluster, both of which are up to you.

 After your DB instance has spun up,